 Coaching Assistants and Leadership in Running Fitness (LiRF), although any level of coach can attend, including coaches who have previously been involved with the LCDP and benefited from the physical preparation curriculum.

-The workshops are free to all licenced leaders, assistants and coaches.
+The workshops are £15 and available to all licenced leaders, assistants and coaches.

 The aim of the workshops is to give leaders and coaches the understanding of: